Growing cucumbers is quite easy, just follow the steps below:

 Most cucumber varieties vine, making them perfect candidates for vertical growing.
-Growing cucumbers on a trellis keeps the fruit clean, makes the plants less susceptible to cold and frost and allows you to plant more cucumbers in a small space.
-Additionally growing cucumbers on a trellis’ reduce the occurrence of some diseases like powdery mildew by increasing air flow and keeping the leaves drier.
+Growing cucumbers on a trellis keep the fruit clean, makes the plants less susceptible to cold and frost and allows you to plant more cucumbers in a small space.
+Additionally growing cucumbers on a trellis’ reduce the occurrence of some diseases like powdery mildew by increasing airflow and keeping the leaves drier.
 (Learn about our simple cucumber trellis here)

 Like all members of the squash family, when they bloom cucumbers have both male and female blossoms.
 It’s easy to tell the difference.

 The female blossoms have little baby cucumbers behind the flowers.

 Don’t panic if when your plants first bloom, all you see are male flowers.
 There will often be a big flush of male flowers at first.
 This is natures way of drawing attention to the growing cucumbers plants and to get the pollinators interested.
 The female blossoms will follow after the bee’s know where to find the plants.

 Growing cucumbers are almost 100% insect pollinated (there can be occasional wind pollination but this will be spotty at best) because of this it is always wise to be very careful with insecticides around your garden.
 You don’t want to kill those bees!!